 Absolutely!
 With the powerful feature of creating multiple landing pages, you can create landing pages for different groups or even different topics.
 Many districts use internal landing pages to offer staff members an opportunity to connect and share feedback about employee-specific issues.
 To learn more about how to set up multiple pages, check out the Building Landing Pages article.

 Let’s Talk focuses on two key metrics: How fast and how well are you responding?
 These metrics can be reported by multiple segments, from Interest Area to individual user.
 To learn more about reporting, see Understand The Dashboard.

 The Let’s Talk!
 Dashboard offers data from two different N counts (totals).
-The first total (N) represents the Dialogues recieved and the second is the number of feedback scores received.
+The first total (N) represents the Dialogues recieved and the second is the number of CX scores received.
 These numbers are available on most reports.
 System Administrators and Global Users can review side-by-side comparisons of average Dialogue age and average feedback score for Categories, Interest Areas, and Users in the Comparsion Reports.
 Learn more in the Understand the Dashboard article under Comparison.